NT3RN/animal_image_classification_ResNet50/README.md

 - ResNet50 fine-tuned for optimal performance.
 - Achieved 96.59% validation accuracy.
 - Evaluation using confusion matrix and classification report.
-- Model was trained on kaggle
+- Model was trained on kaggle and deployed on streamlit(https://animalimageclassificationresnet50-gyvtphv5nivq8wbtedsgcu.streamlit.app/)

 📂 Dataset
 This project uses a custom dataset created by merging multiple sources into a unified animal image classification dataset.
 The dataset contains 10 animal classes: